-- Device Accuracy: Only half of the participants used a clinically validated blood pressure device, essential for reliable measurements.
+- Device Choice: Shockingly, only half of the participants used a clinically validated device, which is crucial for getting accurate numbers.

 Measurement Aspect | Percentage Correct |